nandac/letterloom/docs/manual.typ

 *`from-alignment`* #h(15pt) #highlight-type.alignment

-Sets the alignment of the sender's address.
+Sets the alignment of the sender's address and date.

 #text(size: 10pt)[*Default:* `right`]